-Application : Applied Explanation on : application of the practice The Board comprises 5 Directors with 3 Independent Non-Executive Directors and 2 Non-Independent Non-Executive Directors.
+Application : Applied Explanation on : application of the practice Pursuant to the criteria as prescribed under the Code, the Company was considered as a Large Company in the commencement of the FY 2018.
+The Board comprises seven Directors with four Independent Non-Executive Directors and three Non-Independent Non-Executive Directors as at 31 December 2018.
 The present composition of the Board is in compliance with Chapter 15.02 of the Listing Requirements.
-Independent Non-Executive Non-Independent Non- Director Executive Director (i) Dato' Dr. Thillainathan A/L Ramasamy (i) Tan Sri Razali Bin Ismail (ii) Tan Sri Datuk (Dr.) Rafiah Binti Salim (ii) Foo San Kan (iii) Tunku Zain Al-'Abidin Ibni Tuanku Muhriz Independence Assessment Each Independent Director is required to complete the Independence Assessment annually, upon admission and more frequently when a change in position or relationship warrants it or when any new interest or relationship develops.
+Independent Non-Executive Director Non-Independent Non- Executive Director (i) Tan Sri Datuk (Dr.) Rafiah Binti Salim (i) Foo San Kan (ii) Dato' Dr. Thillainathan A/L Ramasamy (ii) Solmaz Altin (iii) Tunku Zain Al-'Abidin Ibni Tuanku Muhriz (iii) Renate Wagner (iv) Marzida Binti Mohd Noor The changes of the composition of the Board of AMB during the FY 2018 were as follows:- (i) Tan Sri Datuk (Dr.) Rafiah Binti Salim was appoint Chairman of the Company on 23 May 2018, in play Sri Razali Bin Ismail who retired at the Annual Meeting ("AGM") of the Company held on 22 May 2 (ii) Marzida Binti Mohd Noor, Solmaz Altin and Renamerate appointed to the Board of the Company of 2018. on 23 May 2018, in place of Tan retired at the Annual General npany held on 22 May 2018.
+Solmaz Altin and Renate Wagner Independence Assessment 1 s required to complete the ally, upon admission and more ition or relationship warrants it or when any new interest or relationship develops.
 The NRC will review the independence of the Independent Non-Executive Director based on the assessment criteria approved by the Board.
-The following illustrates the evalue Executive Directors:- ation process of Independent Non-

-The Company Secretary will distribute the independence declaration form to all Independent Non-Executive Directors for completion.
-Each Independent Non-Executive Director will perform a self review on his/her independence by completing the declaration form. ↓ The NRC reviews the independence of Independent Non-Executive Directors based on the assessment criteria approved by the Board.
+The following illustrates the evaluation process of Independent Non-Executive Directors:- The Company Secretary will distribute the independence declaration form to all Independent Non-Executive Directors for completion.
+Each Independent Non-Executive Director will perform a self review on his/her independence by completing the declaration form.
+The NRC reviews the independence of Independent Non-Executive Directors based on the assessment criteria approved by the Board.
 Responses will be collated by the Company Secretary and submit to the NRC for evaluation.
 Each Independent Non- Executive Director shall excuse from meeting room during discussion of his/her independence.
 Findings from the NRC will be presented to the Board for deliberation.
-In view of the retirement of Tan Sri Razali Bin Ismail as highlighted in Practice 1.3 of this CG Report, a new female Independent Non-Executive Director will be appointed to the Board by the year end of 2018.
-Explanation for : departure Large companies are requi to complete the columns be red to complete the columns below.
-Non-large companies are encouraged blow.
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
 Measure : Timeframe :